 Sam has a great sense of community, and she has led La La to participate in many community and charity projects and concerts, raising significant amounts of money for many charities.
-Since the start of La La, we estimate that Sam has raised getting on for £100,000, which includes £36,000 raised for CLIC Sargent at our Christmas concerts over the last three years.
+Since the start of La La, Sam has raised over £100,000, which includes getting on for £40,000 raised for CLIC Sargent at our Christmas concerts over the last three years.

 In recognition of her contribution to local communities, Sam received a Pride of Devon award in May 2017.